-Traditionally held in September, Semana de Cultura (Week of Culture) celebrates the rich heritage and diversity of UT Arlington’s Hispanic/Latino community.
+Traditionally held in September, Semana de Cultura (Week of Culture) celebrates the rich heritage and diversity of UTA’s Hispanic/Latino community.

 A campus tradition since 1970, the event is sponsored by the Office of Multicultural Affairs and typically includes a fashion show, alumni reception, art exhibit, and dance showcase.

 Wear your Maverick pride

 Everybody looks better in blue and orange.
 This annual event encourages students to trade apparel from another university for free UT Arlington gear.

 Now held during Homecoming week, the tradition began in 2004 to encourage members of the Maverick community to show their school spirit.